 The Company's stock option plans provide for the granting of class A shares as either incentive or nonqualified stock options to employees and non-employee directors.
 Options are subject to terms and conditions determined by the Compensation Committee of the Board of Directors.
-There were 4,000 options outstanding and exercisable at December 31, 2018, at a weighted average exercise price of \$7.53.
-There were no options granted, exercised, or forfeited for the three or six months ended December 31, 2018, or 2017.
+There were 4,000 options outstanding and exercisable at March 31, 2019, at a weighted average exercise price of \$7.53.
+There were no options granted, exercised, or forfeited for the three or nine months ended March 31, 2019.
+During the three months ended March 31, 2018, 2,000 options with an exercise price of \$2.74 were granted with a fair value, net of tax, of approximately \$4,000.
+The options granted in fiscal 2018 vested in six months in September 2018.
+There were no options exercised or forfeited for the nine months ended March 31, 2018.

 Stock-based compensation expense is measured at the grant date based on the fair value of the award, and the cost is recognized as expense ratably over the award's vesting period.
-Stock-based compensation expense was \$0 and \$2,000 for the three and six months ended December 31, 2018, respectively.
-There was no stock-based compensation expense for the three and six months ended December 31, 2017.
-As of December 31, 2018, and 2017, there was no unrecognized share-based compensation cost related to share-based awards granted under the plans.
+Stock-based compensation expense was \$2,000 for the nine months ended March 31, 2019.
+There was no stock-based compensation expense for the three months ended March 31, 2019, or the three and nine months ended March 31, 2018.
+As of March 31, 2019, there was no unrecognized share-based compensation cost related to share-based awards granted under the plans.
+As of March 31, 2018, there was approximately \$4,000 in unrecognized share-based compensation cost related to share-based compensation granted under the plans that was recognized over the remainder of the vesting period.